simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 later.
 This is totally normal.

 If you don't feel ready, consider doing a masters first.
 But also, get a second opinion.
-You might be being to hard on yourself.
+You might be being too hard on yourself.

 ### Programming